DataDog/storedog/README.md

     - `ADS_B_PERCENT`: Percentage of traffic to route to the B (Python) ads service (default: `0`).
 The remainder goes to the A (Java) ads service.
       - Set to a value between `0` and `100` to control the split.
 1. Start the app via `docker compose up -d`

+### Enable SSL/TLS on the service proxy

+By default, the service-proxy serves plain HTTP on port `80`.
+This is fine when a lab is reached through Instruqt's learner proxy (`*.env.play.instruqt.com`), since Instruqt terminates HTTPS for you there.
+Some labs instead expose Storedog through Instruqt's external ingress (`*.instruqt.io`), which is unauthenticated and does not terminate HTTPS on Storedog's behalf.
+In that case, the service-proxy needs to terminate its own TLS, which is what `ENABLE_SSL` is for.

+Situations where a lab typically needs this:
+- Datadog Synthetic browser tests, which need a valid HTTPS URL to run reliably against the lab
+- Demonstrating browser features that require a secure context (for example, Service Workers or WebAuthn)
+- A lab where an external service needs a stable public URL to call back into Storedog (for example, webhooks), rather than Instruqt's session-scoped learner proxy

+Internal service-to-service traffic (`NEXT_PUBLIC_FRONTEND_API_ROUTE`, Puppeteer's `STOREDOG_URL`, both defaulting to `http://service-proxy:80`) is unaffected by `ENABLE_SSL`, since `listen 80;` always stays present in the generated config regardless of this setting.
+No other service's configuration needs to change.

+**How to use**

+#### Docker Compose

+1. Add these to the `service-proxy` service in your `docker-compose.yml` file:

+    ```yaml
+    service-proxy:
+      ports:
+        - '443:443'
+      environment:
+        - ENABLE_SSL=${ENABLE_SSL:-true}
+    ```

+1. Start the app via `docker compose up -d`.
+With nothing mounted, the container downloads the cert/key from GCP instance metadata on startup.
+To use your own cert/key instead, add a `./certs:/etc/nginx/certs:ro` volume and place them at `./certs/cert.pem` and `./certs/key.pem` before starting.

+#### Kubernetes

+No cert volume is needed: the `service-proxy` container fetches its own certificate and key from GCP instance metadata at startup, the same way it does for Docker Compose when nothing is mounted.

+1. Replace your entire `k8s-manifests/storedog-app/deployments/nginx.yaml` file with [`services/nginx/k8s-manifests/nginx-ssl.yaml`](./services/nginx/k8s-manifests/nginx-ssl.yaml).
+It adds `ENABLE_SSL=true`, `containerPort: 443`, and a matching Service `port: 443` to the base manifest.

+> [!NOTE]
+> This only works if the `service-proxy` pod is scheduled onto a VM with `provision_ssl_certificate: true` in its `config.yml` (or a single-node cluster, where that's the only VM).
+In a split control-plane/worker topology, that usually means the worker node exposed via external ingress.

 ### Feature flags
 Some capabilities are hidden behind feature flags, which can be controlled via `services/frontend/site/featureFlags.config.json`.